JohnEricJahn/List-Of-APIs/API_ContactList/README.md

   </a>
 </p>

-:information_source: Information about the project:
+:information_source: Information about the project:<br>
 This project gives the user the possibility to create and manipulate a contact list.

 <br>